pingcap/docs-dm/en/hardware-and-software-requirements.md

 > **Note:**
 >
-> - In the production environment, DM-master and DM-worker can be deployed and run on the same server.
+> - In the production environment, it is not recommended to deploy and run DM-master and DM-worker on the same server, because when DM-worker writes to the disk, it may interferes with the use of disks by the DM-master high availability component.
-> - It is recommended to use server configurations higher than those mentioned in the table above in production environments.
+> - If you encounter performance issues, you are recommended to modify the task configuration file according to [Optimize Configuration of DM](tune-configuration.md).
+If the performance is not effectively optimized by tuning configuration files, you can try to upgrade the configuration of your server.